sebdehne/dehnes.com/posts/2021-04-18-secure-wireless-communication-for-iot-devices.md

   life-span from a coin cell type battery.
 - The RTC IC, in combination with a PNP MOSFET, can be used control the power to your main IoT device by setting an alarm.
-When the IoT device needs to sleep, the DS3231SN cuts power and only enabled power periodically according to its alarm setting.
+When the IoT device needs to sleep, the DS3231SN cuts power and only enables power periodically according to its alarm setting.

-In other words, such a dedicated RTC IC has two functions: A) maintain the clock for out secure communication and B) switch power to the IoT device periodically in order to achieve long battery life.
+In other words, such a dedicated RTC IC has two functions: A) maintain the clock for our secure communication and B) switch power to the IoT device periodically in order to achieve long battery life.

 ## In practice
 GCM, which is the mode of operation which I am using for this example, requires a Nonce (which is called IV here).
 This can be any number and the only requirement is that it has to be unique.
-It is 12 bytes long so it is perfect for our timestamp.
+It is 12 bytes long so it is perfect for our timestamp (which is 32bits/4 bytes).
 The following illustration shows the final encryption process using GCM with AES-256:

 ![Final encryption process](/images/secure-wireless-communication-iot/encryption_3.svg "Basic encryption")